Instruction (band)

-Instruction were an alternative rock band that formed in 2002 in Brooklyn, New York.
+Instruction was an alternative rock band that formed in 2002 in Brooklyn, New York.
 The band consisted of lead vocalist Arthur Shepherd, bassist Adam Marino, lead guitarist Tom Capone and drummer Ti Kreck.

 Band history

 Details of when the band originated are very obscure but they started to tour at the back end of 2002 with the official website stating the first date of their tour being December 19, 2002 at the Cavern in Exeter, England.

 The band played a few gigs in Boston and back in their home city of Brooklyn before starting an extensive tour of the United Kingdom with the whole of 2003 being played in places such as Glasgow, Manchester, Norwich, Leicester, London and Middlesbrough.
 Nineteen of those dates were played with up and coming Welsh band Funeral for a Friend.